SergioCoboLopez/ELN_Sergio/docs/october/index.md

 -Look at how the coinfection model behaves close to the equilibrium -Tell her to explore the montecarlo part of GoldSim.
 Does this work for our future models?

+Jenna will start doing the montecarlo lessons of GoldSim next week.
+Her goal will be to run the coinfection model for many different values of B0, P0, L0, infection rate, or burst sizes.
+So far, we've seen that the coinfection model is very robust and reaches the equilibrium after less than 100 hours.
+Will this model behave so good for different values?
+Another two things we are concerned about:
+1. Is the induction rate correct?
+2. Lysogens are supposed to grow slower than sensitive bacteria.
+Should we implement this explicitly?

+Now, I am going to put values on github pages.
+Then, I will think about the induction rates.

 ## October 3

 ## October 4